angrymarker/BardMac-sicPlayer/README.md

 ### ▶️ Running the script

 This is a [Python3](https://www.python.org/downloads/) script with the following dependancies:
-- [mido](https://pypi.org/project/mido/) : midi handling library, install it with pip
+- [mido](https://pypi.org/project/mido/) : midi handling library, install it with pip.

-- [pyautogui](https://pypi.org/project/PyAutoGUI/) : automation library, install it with pip
+- [pyautogui](https://pypi.org/project/PyAutoGUI/) : automation library, install it with pip.

-- [pysimplegui](https://pypi.org/project/PySimpleGUI/) : GUI making library, install it with pip
+- [pysimplegui](https://pypi.org/project/PySimpleGUI/) : GUI making library, install it with pip.

-- [python-tk](https://formulae.brew.sh/formula/python-tk@3.9) : tkinter support for python, needed by pysimplegui, install it with [Homebrew 🍺](https://brew.sh/)
+- [python-tk](https://formulae.brew.sh/formula/python-tk@3.9) : tkinter support for python, needed by pysimplegui, install it with [Homebrew 🍺](https://brew.sh/).

 Then run in terminal :